 Who May Apply

-The entities considered eligible to apply for assistance under the ReConnect Program included:
+The entities considered eligible to apply for assistance under the ReConnect Program include:

-- A territory or possession of the United States; and
+- A territory or possession of the United States

 - An Indian tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act (25 U.S.C. § 450b)).

-- To fund the construction or improvement of buildings, land, and other facilities that are required to provide broadband service.
+- To fund the construction or improvement of facilities, including buildings and land, required to provide fixed terrestrial broadband service.

 If other services will be provided over these facilities, then award funds may also be used to acquire the additional equipment.
 For example, award funds may be used to purchase equipment that is required to comply with the Communications Assistance for Law Enforcement Act, 47 U.S.C. § 1001 et seq (CALEA).